ckchessmaster/TopDownShooter/README.md

 # TopDownShooter
 In this game your goal is to reach the end of the level and kill the final boss.
-To play download the game <a href="https://drive.google.com/uc?export=download&id=0B7q_xJk0vqRHS2szdG5QS0RMbUU">here</a> and extract it.
-The exe to play can be found in JunaryGame\Binaries\Win64
+To play download the game <a href="https://drive.google.com/uc?export=download&id=0B7q_xJk0vqRHS2szdG5QS0RMbUU">here</a> and extract the files.

 This game was made in Unreal Engine 4 and c++.
 <h2>How to Play:</h2>